 But theirs is not a total value perspective.
 That view would recognize every job has someone doing it, and holding people accountable for the work they are paid to do is actually two sides of the same coin.

-A total value perspective links job evaluation to performance management.
-It ensures that what is important in the job is also important in the performance review – automatically and consistently;
+A total value perspective links job evaluation to learning and growth feedback.
+It ensures that what is important in the job is also important in the learning and growth review – automatically and consistently;

 - No generic forms,